-The North Cape, Europe's northernmost point, remains a goal for many travellers to Arctic Norway, and crossing the Arctic Circle is only the first step on the long journey north.
+The North Cape, often referred as Europe's northernmost point, remains a goal for many travellers to Arctic Norway, and crossing the Arctic Circle is only the first step on the long journey north.
 Whether you are venturing north in search of the northern lights or the midnight sun, as a wildlife enthusiast or a keen golfer, on a cruise or on land, the region has something different to offer.
 Tee off at Tromsø Golfpark, the world's northernmost course; join a giant crab safari in Kirkenes; go dog sledding or snowmobiling in Lapland; or take the trip of a lifetime to Svalbard to see the polar bear in its natural habitat.
 Like the polar explorers who travelled to Arctic Norway before you, you will be awed by this fascinating destination.
 Are you ready for the adventure?

 - Northern lights